Work in progress for a curated exhibition around Re-wilding

 Above: Installation view

-Below: In May-June 2020 I made some forms, using oversized prints of some John Gould etchings of Black tailed wallabies, local to the area and threatened by the fire.
+Across 2020 I made a group of temporary fabric forms, using oversized prints of some John Gould etchings of Black tailed wallabies, local to the area and threatened by the fire.
 Integument and Heterozygosity.

 I was looking for a calling, or a manifestation of the animals that had gone.